SoftDevGang/2015-March-Meeting/Notes.md

 Retrospective 1st Day:

-Johann: Let's talk also about how to talk to the gut feeling and passion of the people.
+Johan: Let's talk also about how to talk to the gut feeling and passion of the people.
 Explore ways of people evaluated what happened.
 Let's spend a bit more time on how to make really simple things that can be used tomorrow to create usable software design.

 Peter: I was aware we had the constraints, we didn't have to find about IDEs, but we did.
 We should do something real, try doing some code as well.